vusr/Plant_Analysis_AVLL/docs/installation.md

+### Installation from Github

+* For the latest version, install from our [github repository](https://github.com/Advanced-Vision-and-Learning-Lab/Plant_Analysis)

 ### Installation from PyPI

 * Python is needed to launch the GUI.
 Install the library using PyPI with the command `pip install -i https://test.pypi.org/simple/ plant-analysis-AVLL`
+* PyPI may not have the latest version of the pipeline.

 Download the segmentation model weights from [google drive](https://drive.google.com/file/d/1t8MW2etrZY7FecJPPQOBGv3pg6QOGMvt/view?usp=sharing) and place the weight file in your work directory

 ### Launch GUI